award28/buzzard/README.md

-# 📨 Message Bus Framework (Rust)
+# 🦅 buzzard

+> A lightweight, DDD-first message bus framework for Rust — orchestrate commands, events, and projections with confidence.

+---

-The Message Bus is a strongly typed, domain-driven orchestration layer for CQRS-style message processing in Rust.
-It enables you to model your business flows with explicit **Command**, **Event**, and **Projection** messages, while remaining infrastructure-agnostic.
+**buzzard** is a strongly typed, domain-driven orchestration framework for message-based applications in Rust.
+Inspired by hexagonal and DDD patterns, it lets you model business flows with explicit **Command**, **Event**, and **Projection** types while remaining infrastructure-agnostic.

 ---